bdwgc/bdwgc/docs/environment.md

 that, depending on platform and collector configuration, this may involve write-protecting pieces of the heap to track modifications.
 These pieces may include pointer-free objects or not.
-This is intended to be transparent, but in case of the mprotect-based implementation it may cause unintended system call failures (thus, use it with caution).
+This is intended to be transparent, but in case of the `mprotect`-based implementation it may cause unintended system call failures (thus, use it with caution).

 `GC_PAUSE_TIME_TARGET` - Sets the desired garbage collector pause time in